PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Conclusions

-We proposed a parallelizable multi-subset based self-expressive model for subspace clustering.
-A representation of the input data is formulated by combining the solutions of small optimization problems with respect to multiple subsets which are generated by data sampling.
-We showed that this strategy can significantly mitigate the computational cost with multi-core processing that can be easily implemented, especially for large-scale data.
+We have proposed a parallelizable multi-subset based self-expressive model for subspace clustering.
+A representation of the input data is formulated by combining the solutions of small optimization problems with respect to multiple subsets generated by data sampling.
+We have shown that this strategy can significantly improve speed with a multi-core approach that can be easily implemented, especially for large-scale data.
 Moreover, it has been verified that combining multiple subsets can reduce the self-expressive residuals of data compared to a single subset.
-Extensive experiments on synthetic data and real-world datasets demonstrated the efficiency and effectiveness of our approach.
+Extensive experiments on synthetic data and real-world datasets have demonstrated the efficiency and effectiveness of our approach.
 As a limitation, our method is still unable to handle nonlinear subspaces due to the problem setting.
-In the future, we would like to design a self-expressive model that can handle nonlinear subspaces, with the help of modeling capabilities from neural network architectures.
+In future, we would like to design a self-expressive model that can handle nonlinear subspaces, with the help of modeling capabilities from neural network architectures.